SayHelloRoman/Edelweiss/README.md

 # Edelweiss

-Edelweiss is a lightweight game engine framework built with Python and OpenGL, designed to simplify the creation of 2D and 3D games.
+Edelweiss is a lightweight game engine framework built with Python and OpenGL, designed to simplify the creation of 2D games.

 **Note: This project is currently in beta testing.
 Features may change, and there may be bugs.
 Contributions and feedback are welcome!**